Who remembers McDonalds’ teenie beanie babies?

-But to be fully honest - I 100% feel this way about free courses.
-I know it’s some great content, actually teaching me something and it comes in a nice munchable format.
+But to be fully honest — I 100% feel this way about free courses.
+I know it’s great content actually teaching me something, and it comes in a munchable format.
 Swoon.

 The next step is to drip out your email.
 For a technology tutorial of how to use the Teachable Drip Feature on our Basic & Professional Plans, click on that big orange button right below and you’ll get the demo.